 At AES International we recognise this, which is why we ensure our sales process is fully transparent – including all underlying costs and fees – and why we produce a quarterly “white list” of funds for advisers to use from high quality, blue chip asset managers based in the UK and other highly regulated environments.

 AES International also offers clients access to banking options of the quality only usually available through private banks to those with very substantial sums to invest, at relatively low cost.

 The concerns raised in the UK by Lord Hunt and the FSCP and the representatives from the investment industry should act as a warning to consumers to ensure they always seek advice from a fully qualified international financial adviser who has their best interests at heart.

-If you would like to speak to one of our qualified advisers, click the link below.
+If you would like to speak to one of our qualified financial advisers in Dubai, click the link below.

 About Simon Danaher

 Simon Danaher previously worked for AES International, in marketing and communications.